Mattilsynet/h8s/README.md

 and implements a incoming-handler towards components.
 It also works for workloads that connect directly to NATS and act as responders on "by-convention" subjects.

-The motivation for creating this is to never directly expose our wasmcloud environments directly.
-They should not have any incoming requirements.
+The motivation for creating this is to never directly expose our wasmcloud environments or other workloads directly.
+They should not have any incoming infrastructure requirements.

 > *Just egress!*